 If you’re a beginner (no previous knowledge of Arabic), register for any section of ARAB 101.
 Note that this class will not be offered in spring semester.

 If you have prior knowledge of Arabic and want to take Arabic, you must take a placement test.
 This is true for everyone, regardless of how you learned Arabic (in high school, at home, etc.) and regardless of any test credit or transfer credit you may have.
-Click here for information on taking the online placement test.
+The Arabic placement test is online and may be taken anytime; however, it is human-graded so you won’t receive the result immediately.
+Here is the online placement test.

 Note that different levels of Arabic are offered in fall and spring.
 It’s possible you’ll have to wait until spring to continue studying Arabic if you place into a class only offered in spring.

 If you have trouble getting into the Arabic class you want, please refer to the information and help in this registration FAQ: https://asianstudies.unc.edu/registration-faq/, or contact Lori Harris at firstname.lastname@example.org.